Becoming a Mentoring Family for a young adult who has no one is what we call “stepping into their story.” It’s simple; it’s relationship.

 - STEP ONE: Complete an interest form to let us know that you would like to step into the story of a young adult’s life.

-- STEP TWO: Complete an online orientation that takes less than an hour.
+- STEP TWO: Complete an online orientation that takes only 10 minutes.
 Someone from our team will email you the link after we’ve received your interest form.

 - STEP THREE: Complete a one-day Connections Training.
 Training is offered every six weeks, dates and times will be sent to you as classes are open for registration.